 - How soon are interim score reports delivered, and what do they show?

 eMPower Assessments provide immediate score reporting for interim assessments, once the district completes testing. eMPower provides score reporting at the classroom, school, and district level.
 Individual student score reports for eMPower Assessments provide scale scores in reading, writing and language, and mathematics.
-Reports also show proficiency level subscores for specific skills within each content area.
-A grade 8 eMPower report predicts a student’s PSAT 8/9 scores for evidence-based reading and writing, and mathematics.
+Reports also show achievement level subscores for specific skills within each content area.
+A grade 8 eMPower report estimates a student’s PSAT 8/9 scores for evidence-based reading and writing, and mathematics.

 - When are administration dates for eMPower?